 The United States guarantees lower wage and benefits floors than any similarly situated Western economy, existing standards have not kept pace with inflation and other economic realities, and chronic underfunding of enforcement agencies has diluted the effectiveness of legal protections for millions of workers.
-The implications of deficient and weakly enforced labor standards are graver for workers of color and women, who are both more likely to experience workplace violations than higher-paid employees and less equipped--financially or otherwise--to vindicate their rights.
+16 The implications of deficient and weakly enforced labor standards are graver for workers of color and women, 17 who are both more likely to experience workplace violations than higher-paid employees and less equipped--financially or otherwise--to vindicate their rights.
 A frequently-cited and highly-regarded 2009 survey by NELP and partner organizations of more than 4000 low-wage workers in Chicago, Los Angeles and New York found that more than two-thirds had experienced at least one wage violation in the week preceding the survey; 26 percent had not been paid the applicable (federal or state)

-15 Marhsall Steinbaum and Austin Clemens, "The cruel game of musical chairs in the U.S. labor market," September 2, 2105, http://equitablegrowth.org/cruel-game-musical-chairs-u-s-labor-market/.
+2, 2105, http://equitablegrowth.org/cruel-game-musical-chairs-u-s-labor-market/.